DevNick21/Mini_Till_System_with_Computer_Vision/cv_service/README.md

 2. Evaluate its performance
 3. Save the best model weights and configurations

-## Demo Mode

-Removed.
-The service now always runs with the trained model outputs.

 ## Integration

-This service is designed to integrate with the BetFred .NET application through the ClassificationService component.
+This service is designed to integrate with the .NET application through the ClassificationService component.

-## License

-Proprietary - BetFred 2025